 Source: Scale AI

-While crafting a good prompt and providing context examples can enhance LLM performance, it may not always be sufficient or cost-effective.
-Fine-tuning the model on a larger set of task-specific examples offers some advantages: it eliminates the need for specific prompts, reduces token costs, improves inference latency by not requiring input examples, and allows the model to learn more deeply from numerous examples.
-As of September 2024, Spellbook supports fine-tuning on OpenAI models and FLAN-T5.
+While crafting a good prompt and providing context examples can enhance LLM performance, such prompts are not always sufficient or cost-effective.
+Fine-tuning the model on a larger set of task-specific examples offers some advantages: it eliminates the need for specific prompts, reduces token costs, improves inference latency by not requiring input examples, and allows the model to learn from examples.
+As of October 2025, Spellbook supports fine-tuning on OpenAI models and FLAN-T5.

 Source: Scale AI

-For fine-tuning a model, two key parameters need to be set: epochs and the learning rate modifier.
+For fine-tuning a model, two key parameters must be set: epochs and the learning rate modifier.
 Epochs determine how many times the model trains on the entire dataset.
-The learning rate modifier adjusts the recommended learning rate multiplicatively.
-A smaller modifier (<1) results in slower training but, when combined with more epochs, can enhance training quality compared to using a larger modifier.
+The learning rate modifier adjusts the sensitivity of the model to the training data.

 Source: Scale AI

-Evaluations in Spellbook provide quantitative metrics to determine the best variant for specific use cases.
+Evaluations in Spellbook provide quantitative metrics to determine the best model for specific use cases.
 Options include Human Evaluations and Programmatic Evaluations.
 For generative applications, users can employ Scale's human evaluation integrations.
-They can select a variant and a dataset with at least 20 rows, choosing between Scale's global workforce or their internal workforce.
+They can select a variant and a dataset, choosing between Scale's global workforce or their internal workforce.
 Users must define the task and evaluation criteria for the human evaluators.

 Users may opt for programmatic evaluations for other use cases:

 • Classification: Compares ground truth with model outputs, generating F1 scores and accuracy metrics.
-The F1 score evaluates a model's predictive ability by examining performance in each class individually rather than overall accuracy.
-The F1 score combines two metrics: precision and recall, providing a balance between the two to give a more comprehensive assessment of the model's effectiveness.
+The F1 score evaluates a model's predictive ability by examining performance in each class individually rather than overall accuracy by combining two metrics: precision and recall, providing a balance between the two to give a comprehensive assessment of the model's effectiveness.

-• Mauve: Measures distribution similarities for longer generations, requiring a dataset of at least 50 rows.
+• Mauve: Measures distribution similarities for longer generations.

 Scale Donovan